atk4/docs/core/working-with-objects.md

     // Define the columns to display
     $grid->setModel('Customer', array('name', 'email', 'zip'));

 The CRUD object is similar, but `setModel()` accepts two parameters, listing columns for viewing and columns for editing.
+Again - the arguments may be different for other classes, so check with individual documentation.

 ## Adding Controllers With setController()

 In Agile Toolkit an object can use multiple Controllers.
 Controllers enhance the functionality of your object.

 In most cases using `$c = add('Controller_Foo')` is correct.
 But some classes are specifically designed to work with pluggable Controllers and require you to call `setController('Foo')` if you need to change the default.
+Calling this method will also update `$obj->controller` to the instance of Foo controller.
 This will be covered in the class's documentation.

 ## Chaining Object Methods

-In the true spirit of jQuery, most object methods will return a reference to themselves (`return $this;`) so you can chain your method calls:
+In the true spirit of jQuery, most object methods in Agile Toolkit will also return a reference to themselves (`return $this;`) so you can chain your method calls:

      $this->add('FormAndSave')
          ->setModel($model)
-         ->loadData($this->api->auth->get('id'));
+         ->load($this->api->auth->get('id'));

 You can also chain calls to existing objects: